 Look, Taste and Smell Like You

-When making your next career move the 1st thing you should do is find people who look, taste and smell like you doing the kind of work you want to do.
+When making your next career move, the first thing you should do is find people who look, taste, and smell like you who are doing the kind of work you want to do.

 - Past Job Titles

 - Language Skills

 You are looking for people who look like you.
 Find out where they are working.
 That will give you hints for companies that might be interesting in hiring you.
 These same people could also be mentors or sherpas in guiding you in your transition.

 Note: This post was originally published in February of 2017 and was updated in June of 2020.